innerdvations/ah-autosession-plugin/README.md

       // tokendata.token can now be sent back to the user });

+### set session data ###
+    // data should be an object like `{"unread_msgs": 12,"last_action": "/read/news"}`
+    api.autosession.set(token, data, function(err, result) {
+      // result = all the session data
+    });

 ### access session data ###
 Session data is added to the connection object for each action.
 You can access it like so:

     var user_id = connection.session.id;
-    var some_data = connection.session.some_data;
+    var some_data = connection.session.d.some_data; // note that any data stored with .set() is stored in session.d

 If you would like to change 'session' to something else, it can be changed in the config file.

-### set session data ###
-    // data should be an object like `{"unread_msgs": 12,"last_action": "/read/news"}`
-    api.autosession.set(token, data, function(err, result) {
-      // result = all the session data
-    });

 ### end a session ###
     api.autosession.kill(token, function(err, result) {
       // result = {kill:1} on success or {kill:0} on failure